 When it comes to yoga, three class options are available.
 Led by Vinyasa and Hatha yoga expert Mira Khreino, opt for Vinyasa flow if you’re looking for a familiar class designed to help sculpt and tone the body.
 Yin yoga, meanwhile, takes things at a slower pace, holding less challenging poses for longer periods of time to improve flexibility and increase circulation to the joints.
 Finally, KX also offers yoga sleep classes, which combine elements of Hatha and Nidra yoga to focus on body position, breathing and restorative poses to promote a peaceful night’s rest.

-With a flagship members-only gym in Marylebone, as well as pay-to-train Sweat by BXR studios in Marylebone and Canary Wharf, BXR is a great option for yogis who need a flexible club that fits in with their lifestyle.
-While founded as a modern take on a classic boxing studio, BXR also does a great range of yoga classes, including power yoga (based on Vinyasa and Ashtanga flows), fundamentals yoga for beginners, and yin yoga for stress reduction and mobility.
+With a flagship members-only gym in Marylebone, as well as pay-to-train Sweat by BXR studios in Marylebone, the City and Canary Wharf, BXR is a great option for yogis who need a flexible club that fits in with their lifestyle.
+While founded as a modern take on a classic boxing studio, BXR also does a great range of yoga classes, including power yoga (based on Vinyasa and Ashtanga flows), yoga sculpt, and dynamic Vinyasa flow.
 Great when combined with BXR’s extensive range of workouts, including boxing, pilates, barre, Versaclimbing and strength and conditioning, depending on your location you can also enjoy use of steam rooms, state-of-the-art changing rooms and a club lounge.

 Flex Chelsea, Chelsea